sgibson91/scripts-notion-sync/README.md

 # scripts-notion-sync

-A Python script to sync GitHub Activity from sgibson91/github-activity-dashboard to my Notion workspace
+Various Python scripts to sync a variety of sources to Notion